 What Exactly Are CNC Files?
+The Digital Blueprint for Precision Manufacturing

-In the digital age, almost everything gets translated into codes and commands.
-CNC files are the epitome of this transformation in the manufacturing sector.
-A CNC file essentially acts as the brain of a CNC machine, providing it with the specific instructions it needs to carve, mold, cut, or shape a piece of material into a designated product.
+A CNC file acts as the brain of a CNC machine, providing it with the specific instructions it needs to carve, mould, cut, or shape a piece of material into a designated product.

-CNC files, sometimes referred to as G-code files, are a sequence of commands formulated in a language that CNC machines can comprehend.
+CNC files, sometimes called G-code files, are a sequence of commands formulated in a language that CNC machines can comprehend.
 Just as humans communicate using languages, CNC machines have their own language, often based on ISO standards.
-This language consists of sets of instructions that tell the machine exactly how to move, where to move, and at what speed.

 - Machine Commands: These are specific commands that tell the machine how to function.
 It could include instructions like spindle speed, feed rate, and depth of cut.